ON5HB/rsp_tcp_v2/README.md

 (c)2020 ON5HB Bas Heijermans, Forked and adjusted for websdr.org - V2.0 driver!

-## I stop development for now as I have no boxes to test other then the RSP1A ##
 ## The v1 driver works perfect.
 It's a lot of work to maintain 2 versions for now. ##

 An rtl_tcp compatible IQ server for the RSP range of SDRPlay SDR but DOES support the RSPdx (untested)